Money Saving Pages

 • Try not to use the oven during hot summer months; it will save you money on air conditioning bills.

-• Change your light bulbs to compact fluorescent.
-They may cost more, but they last longer and use significantly less energy.
-Plus, the cost of producing them is dropping, leading to cheaper prices.
+• Change your light bulbs to compact fluorescent lights (CFLs) or light emitting diodes (LEDs) as they last longer and use significantly less energy.

 • Reverse your ceiling fan in the winter.
-By revolving clockwise, the fan will pull up cool air and send down the settled heated air near the ceiling.
+By revolving clockwise, the fan will pull up cool air and send down the settled heated air near the ceiling; remember to turn it back in the summer.

 Another way to save money is to prepare and e-file your next tax return on eFile.com.
 The eFile app provides the same features as other popular tax prep and e-filing sites for less, and everyone gets free premium tax support.